 LOAD TYPE SETTING If unit was in Voltage Mode when output OFF command issued.
 If unit was in Current Mode when output OFF command issued.
 ACTIVE Unit remains in voltage mode.
 Voltage set to zero.
 Both ± Current Protect set to maximum.
-Both ± Voltage Limit. remain at maximum.
+Both ± Voltage Limit remain at maximum.
 Unit set to voltage mode.
 Voltage set to zero.
-Both ± Current Protect. remain at maximum.
+Both ± Current Protect remain at maximum.
 Both ± Voltage Limit set to maximum.
 RESISTIVE Unit remains in voltage mode.
 Voltage set to zero.
 Both ± Current Protect set to minimum box values.
 Both ± Voltage Limit. remain at maximum.
-Unit set to voltage mode.
-Voltage set to zero.
+Unit remains in current mode.
+Current set to zero.
 Both ± Current Protect set to minimum box values.
 Both ± Voltage Limit set to maximum, BATTERY Unit set to current mode.
 Current set to zero.
 Both ± Voltage Protect. remain at maximum.
 Both ± Current Limit set to maximum.
 Unit remains in current mode, Current set to zero.
 Both ± Voltage Protect set to maximum.
 Both ± Current Limit remain at maximum.

-To configure, press form the power-up screen, then highlight Load Type and press formodify.
+To configure, press ff from the power-up screen, then highlight Load Type and press fl to modify.
 (If a Password is required, see PAR.
 3.2.4.4 for instructions.)
-Highlight Active, Resistive or Battery (see explanations and associated WARNINGS above) and press for power-up, for to abort, or for to apply the changes (without saving for power-up) and exit.
+Highlight Active, Resistive or Battery (see explanations and associated WARNINGS above) and press f4 to save.
+Then press f4 to save for power-up, f3 to abort, or f5 to apply the changes (without saving for power-up) and exit.
 After configuring, the new setting will be effective when the power supply goes from output on to output off.

 To restore factory default (Active), press [5] from the power-up screen, highlight Load Type, press [7], then press [7] to restore default.
-Press [7] to save for power-up or [7] to exit
+Press [4] to save for power-up or [5] to exit